MartinThoma/MartinThoma.github.io/_drafts/2015-05-25-languages-for-back-ends.md

 * Java: Too clumsy syntax, too hard to get it work.

 The other programming languages could be very good choices.
 I simply don't know it.
 I am very curious if rust will be used for back ends.
+Hack is very young, let's see if it will spread in a few years.

 ## Credits